 GRADUATION – LPN TO RN AAS PROGRAM REQUIREMENTS

-AWARDING OF DEGREES - LPN TO RN AAS PROGRAM
+AWARDING OF NURSING PINS AND DEGREES – LPN TO RN AAS PROGRAM

-The SUZANNE I. ULLMAN AWARD FOR ACADEMIC EXCELLENCE is given at graduation to the student who achieves the highest academic average.
-ACADEMIC awards are presented to the students who attain second and third place.
+The HELENE FULD COLLEGE OF NURSING AWARD FOR ACADEMIC EXCELLENCE is given at graduation to the student who achieves the highest academic average.
+ACADEMIC HONORS awards are presented to the students who attain second and third place.

-The SUZANNE I. ULLMAN AWARD FOR CLINICAL EXCELLENCE is given at graduation to students who achieve Clinical Recognition in each of the four clinical nursing courses.
-CLINICAL awards are presented to the students who achieve Clinical Recognition in any three of the four clinical nursing courses.
+The HELENE FULD COLLEGE OF NURSING AWARD FOR CLINICAL EXCELLENCE is given at graduation to students who achieve Clinical Recognition in each of the four clinical nursing courses.
+CLINICAL HONORS awards are presented to the students who achieve Clinical Recognition in any three of the four clinical nursing courses.

 The AYISHA BABWAH AWARD is given to a member of the April graduating class who is exceptionally helpful and supportive of fellow students.

 The CAROL A. THOMPSON MEMORIAL AWARD is given to a graduating student in recognition of perseverance in pursuing a nursing career.

 The MARCIA LEVINSON-SOLOMON MEMORIAL AWARD is given to a member of the November class who is exceptionally compassionate in caring for patients.